mearnest-dev/agentation-vanilla/README.md

 ## Modes

 **Inspect** — hover over any element to see its tag, classes, CSS selector path, computed styles, and dimensions.
+Click to pin the tooltip and copy selector info.

 **Annotate** — click any element to pin a numbered marker and add a note.
 Click the marker again to edit or delete.